+FRANKLIN MYERS

-FRANKLIN MYERS, 67 Director and Chairman of the Board
+- ✓ Director and Chairman of the Board - Age 68

 Franklin Myers has served as a Director of the Company since May 2005 and as Chairman of the Board since May 2014.
 Mr. Myers has been a Senior Advisor and advisory director of Quantum Energy Partners, a private equity firm, since February 2013 and was an operating advisor to Paine and Partners, a private equity firm, from October 2009 until December 2012.
 From April 2008 until March 2009, Mr. Myers served as Senior Advisor to Cameron International Corporation, a global provider to the oil & gas and process industries.
 Mr. Myers served as the Senior Vice President of Finance and Chief Financial Officer of Cameron International Corporation from 2003 to 2008.
 From 1995 to 2003, Mr. Myers served at various times as Senior Vice President and President of a division within Cooper Cameron Corporation as well as General Counsel and Secretary.
 Prior to joining Cooper Cameron Corporation in 1995, Mr. Myers served as Senior Vice President and General Counsel of Baker Hughes Incorporated, and an attorney and partner at the law firm of Fulbright & Jaworski, now known as Norton Rose Fulbright.
-Mr. Myers currently serves on the Board of Directors of HollyFrontier Corporation and NCS Multistage, and Mr. Myers also serves on the board of WireCo WorldGroup, a privately-owned company.
-Mr. Myers served on the Board of Directors of Seahawk Drilling Company from 2009 until 2011, Frontier Oil Corporation-a predecessor of HollyFrontier Corporation, Ion Geophysical Corporation from 2001 to 2019 and Forum Energy Technologies from 2011 until March 2018.
+Mr. Myers currently serves on the Board of Directors of HollyFrontier Corporation, and Mr. Myers also serves on the board of WireCo WorldGroup, a privatelyowned company.
+Mr. Myers served on the Board of Directors of Seahawk Drilling Company from 2009 until 2011; Frontier Oil Corporation-a predecessor of HollyFrontier Corporation-from 2009 until its 2011 merger with Holly Corporation; Ion Geophysical Corporation from 2001 to 2019; Forum Energy Technologies from 2011 until March 2018; and NCS Multistage from 2017 to 2020.
 Mr. Myers holds a Bachelor of Science, Industrial Engineering, from Mississippi State University and a J.D. degree, with honors, from the University of Mississippi.